ilastik/ilastik.github.io/documentation/basics/export.md

 # Exporting Output

 Results of various ilastik workflows can be exported for later use by

 * other ilastik workflows such as using pixel classification outputs in object classification or tracking workflows or

 * analysis software such as [Fiji](http://fiji.sc/Fiji).

-Data export is handled through a specific step in the workflow.
-For example, the "Prediction Export" step in [pixel classification]({{baseurl}}/documentation/pixelclassification/pixelclassification.html) or "Density Export" step in [counting]({{baseurl}}/documentation/counting/counting.html).
-This is a general introduction to the options available in this interface.
+In all workflows, there is a designated applet to export results (see, for example the "Prediction Export" step in [pixel classification]({{baseurl}}/documentation/pixelclassification/pixelclassification.html) or "Density Export" step in [counting]({{baseurl}}/documentation/counting/counting.html)).
+Besides, individual layers in the layerstack can be exported by right-clicking on them and choosing the "Export..." item from the context menu.
+This page is a general introduction to the options of the export interface.

 ## Data Export Applet